rumorsou/Tensor-based_k-TTC_Search/README.md

 The datasets are sourced from well-known platforms such as [SNAP (Stanford Network Analysis Platform)](https://snap.stanford.edu/data/) and [the Network Repository](https://networkrepository.com/index.php).
 Please ensure that there are no comments in the dataset file, the starting vertex is "0" and generate their trussness using any k-truss decomposition application out there and write them in a file in the following format "u,v,k" where, (u,v) is an edge and u < v and k is the trussness.

 ## Running
-We provide two versions of the source code: TETree and TETree-special-optimized.
+We provide the source code: TETree and TETree-Basic, which are general versions that can run on any hardware supporting PyTorch.

+TETree and TETree-special-optimized.
 TETree is a general version that can run on any hardware supporting PyTorch, while TETree-special-optimized is further optimized for NVIDIA GPUs.
 Please refer to the corresponding readme.md for instructions on running the respective algorithms.